Practical hybrid decoding scheme for parity-encoded spin systems: DISCUSSION

 In addition, MCMC decoding in the first stage also solves another limitation of the BF algorithm in the second stage.
-The MCMC sampling is stochastic in contrast to our deterministic BF algorithm and gradient descent algorithm used in the GDBF algorithm.
+The MCMC sampling is stochastic in contrast to our deterministic BF algorithm and the gradient-descent algorithm used in the GDBF algorithm.
 This stochasticity introduces randomness into the spin-flip selection.
-It allows spins to flip even when $\varDelta_{k}^\mathrm{(MCMC)}(\boldsymbol{x})>0$, which provides an escape from spurious local minima and makes it more likely to arrive at the neighborhood of the global minimum of $H^\mathrm{(MCMC)}(\boldsymbol{x})$.
-In this way, the stochastic spin-flip selection helps find the global minimum of $H^\mathrm{(MCMC)}(\boldsymbol{x})$.
-A similar stochasticity can be incorporated directly into the GDBF algorithm, either by adding a noise term to the inversion function $\varDelta_{k}^\mathrm{(GDBF)}(\boldsymbol{x})$ (Noisy GDBF \cite{sundararajanNoisyGradientDescent2014a}) or by taking stochastic spin-flip selection into account in the algorithm (Probabilistic GDBF \cite{rasheedFaultTolerantProbabilisticGradientDescent2014}).
+It allows spins to flip even when $\varDelta_{k}^\mathrm{(MCMC)}(\textbf{x})>0$, which provides an escape from spurious local minima and makes it more likely to arrive at the neighborhood of the global minimum of $H^\mathrm{(MCMC)}(\textbf{x})$.
+In this way, the stochastic spin-flip selection helps find the global minimum of $H^\mathrm{(MCMC)}(\textbf{x})$.
+A similar stochasticity can be incorporated directly into the GDBF algorithm, either by adding a noise term to the inversion function $\varDelta_{k}^\mathrm{(GDBF)}(\textbf{x})$ (noisy GDBF \cite{sundararajanNoisyGradientDescent2014a}) or by taking stochastic spin-flip selection into account in the algorithm (probabilistic GDBF \cite{rasheedFaultTolerantProbabilisticGradientDescent2014}).
 Briefly speaking, our MCMC-BF hybrid decoding algorithm can be considered an alternative to the BP algorithm and other existing BF decoding algorithms.
-Our simulation suggests that it is important to properly control the fluctuations of $\boldsymbol{x}$ during MCMC sampling by adjusting the two annealing parameters $\left\{ \beta,\gamma\right\}$ to optimize MCMC-BF decoding.
-It also suggests that the contribution of the penalty term to the Hamiltonian must be small enough not to force $\boldsymbol{x}$ into a valid code-state.
-Controlling annealing parameters is important for switching between the two decoding modes.
-Fig.\ref{fig:11} shows schematic diagrams illustrating two decoding modes: (a) MCMC decoding and (b) MCMC-BF hybrid decoding, respectively.
+Our simulation suggests that it is important to properly control the fluctuations of $\textbf{x}$ during MCMC sampling by adjusting the two Lagrange weights $\left\{ \beta,\gamma\right\}$ to optimize the MCMC-BF decoding.
+It also suggests that the contribution of the penalty term to the Hamiltonian must be small enough not to force $\textbf{x}$ into a valid code state.
+Controlling Lagrange weights is important for switching between the two decoding modes.
+In Fig.\ref{fig:11}, we show schematic diagrams illustrating two decoding modes: (a) MCMC decoding and (b) MCMC-BF hybrid decoding, respectively.
 Decoding is formulated as a constrained COP.
-The large and small ellipses indicate the search space and the code-state space that minimizes the penalty term of the Hamiltonian.
-In MCMC decoding, the MCMC samples both the code-states (feasible solution) and leakage states (infeasible solution) (Fig.\ref{fig:11}(a)).
-In some occasions, the correct code-state (solution) may be sampled.
-In MCMC-BF hybrid decoding, on the other hand, the first-stage MCMC sampler samples only the leakage state, and the second-stage BF decoding maps the leakage state to the correct code-state occasionally (Fig.\ref{fig:11}(b)).
-Our simulations showed that the MCMC-BF hybrid decoding (Fig.\ref{fig:11}(b)) was over two orders of magnitude more efficient than the MCMC decoding (Fig.\ref{fig:11}(a)) if we ignore the decoding cost of the post-readout BF decoding and compare performance simply by the number of required MCMC samples needed to obtain at least one correct code-state.
+The large and small ellipses indicate the search space and the code-state space that minimizes the penalty term in the Hamiltonian.
+In MCMC decoding, the MCMC samples both the code states (feasible solution) and leakage states (infeasible solution) (Fig.\ref{fig:11}(a)).
+On some occasions, the correct code state (solution) may be sampled.
+In MCMC-BF hybrid decoding, on the other hand, the first-stage MCMC sampler samples only the leakage state, and the second-stage BF decoding maps the leakage state to the correct code state occasionally (Fig.\ref{fig:11}(b)).
+Our simulations have shown that the MCMC-BF hybrid decoding (Fig.\ref{fig:11}(b)) is over 2 orders of magnitude more efficient than the MCMC decoding (Fig.\ref{fig:11}(a)) if we ignore the decoding cost of the postreadout BF decoding and compare performance simply by the number of required MCMC samples needed to obtain at least one correct code state.